ConstructionPlacements

 Advanced Testing Methods

-Digital Image Correlation (DIC): Non-contact method for measuring surface deformation Fiber Optic Sensing: Real-time strain monitoring in structures Automated Testing Systems: AI-driven testing protocols for consistent results
+Digital Image Correlation (DIC): Non-contact method for measuring surface deformation Fiber Optic Sensing: Real-time strain monitoring in structures Automated Testing Systems: AI-driven testing protocols for consistent results.

 Industry Trends and Emerging Technologies